department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/zero-silent-failures-checklist.md

 - [LD] We have alerts in the UI that displays when there is an issue with the application

 ### Possible silent errors
-- [PR] Clinic phone numbers being disabled or mis-entered
+- Clinic phone numbers being disabled or mis-entered
-- [PR] Staff data coming through the "details about your concern" field
+- Staff data coming through the "details about your concern" field
-- [PR] Data missing from video appointments
+- Data missing from video appointments
-- [PR] Staff-canceled appointments disappearing from the list/no email notification
+- Staff-canceled appointments disappearing from the list/no email notification
-- [JL] Long standing requests without response?
+- [Long standing requests without response?
-- [JL] ~~Session extension failure (Sidekiq job)~~ Does not break user flow upon failure
+- Does not break user flow upon failure
-- [JL] ~~Schema validation failure (Sidekiq job)~~ Turned off via Flipper
+- Turned off via Flipper
-- [JL] ~~Partial responses~~ We display an alert indicating to the user that not all appointments were loaded
+- We display an alert indicating to the user that not all appointments were loaded
-- [JM] ~~Clinic location mis-entered with codes rather than floor or room number~~ Does not break application
+- Does not break application
-- [SA] When user gets dropped to request flow due to ineligibility for direct schedule, no message is shown to end user.
+- When user gets dropped to request flow due to ineligibility for direct schedule, no message is shown to end user.
 Is this considered a silent failure?

 If not, don't worry.
 Few teams are doing this and we'll be providing resources to help you do this in your application.
 Proceed to [create a user data flow diagram](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/platform/practices/zero-silent-failures/how-to-create-a-user-data-flow-diagram.md).
 That diagram will help us to help you and your team to create this user experience.